pachira-org/pachira-web/pachira/docs/intro.md

 Pachira is an Ethereum protocol for mining tokens and distributing rewards.

-The Pachira protocol is designed to support Decentralized Autonomous Organzations by allowing anyon to participate in the Ethereum ecosystem through a hybrid Proof-of-Work/Proof-of-Stake consensus mechanism.
+The Pachira protocol is designed to support Decentralized Autonomous Organzations by allowing anyone to participate in the Ethereum ecosystem through a hybrid Proof-of-Work/Proof-of-Stake consensus mechanism.

 The protocol is designed according to the following design principles: